ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 However, what about observation independence?
 Are our data independent?

 We collected multiple samples from eight mountain ranges.
-It's perfectly plausible that the data from within each mountain range are more similar to each other than the data from different mountain ranges - they are correlated.
+It's perfectly plausible that the data from within each mountain range are more similar to each other than the data from different mountain ranges: they are correlated.

 Have a look at the data to see if above is true: